sarc0006/mtm6302-capstone-sarc0006/README.md

 ##### (3) Visual Studio Code for editing
 ##### (4) Git and Github for version control
 #### In conclusion, The development of the Pokedex prototype was a comprehensive process that involved planning, research, development, and testing.
 By utilizing the PokeAPI and various web development technologies, I've successfully created a semi-functional Pokedex.
 The challenges faced during the project were overcome with careful problem-solving and continuous improvement.
 This report serves as a summary of the steps taken and the resources used to create the Pokedex prototype.
+#### The Steps taken in creation of the web application:
+##### (1) Project Planning - using the mockup from last assignment, I attempted to replicate the look and functionality.
+I outlined the key features, such as search functionality, detailed Pokemon information display, and a responsive design.
+##### (2) Front-end Development - with that said, I then developed the front-end of the web app using the chosen technology stack.
+I integrated the PokeAPI to fetch and display Pokemon data dynamically, and Implemented search and filtering functionality for easy navigation.
+##### (3) Trial and Error (Testing) - Finally, with the HTML, CSS and Javascript files created, I proceeded to add more code, edit, and delete accordingly.
+I ensured cross-browser compatibility and responsiveness.
+#### Resources used:
+##### (1) PokeAPI
+##### (2) HTML, CSS, and Javascript
+##### (3) Visual Studio Code for editing
+##### (4) Git and Github for version control
+#### Throughout the development process, there were several difficulties encountered when creating the Pokedex online application.
+One major challenge was figuring out complex code problems in order to implement particular functions in an efficient manner.
+Thorough problem-solving and code optimization were necessary to provide a seamless user experience.
+It was difficult to replicate the original mock-up because some design features did not transfer well into the working application.
+As a result, several design modifications were required to achieve a balance between usefulness and aesthetics.
+A few changes were made to the design in order to improve efficiency and simplicity, bringing the user interface closer to the useful features of the Pokedex.
+These difficulties highlighted how design goals and the technological complexities of creating an efficient and user-friendly online application interact dynamically.